RobinsonZ/cluck/Spec Sheet.md

 # Spec Sheet

-This is a set of instructions and info about the backend and its dependencies, written for people who know what they're doing.
+This is a set of instructions and info about the CLUCK backend and its dependencies, written for people who know what they're doing.
 While there are hyperlinks to pretty much everything, there's no hand-holding here; for that, take a look at the manual.

 ## Code